khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown.md

 - See the [WAI-ARIA Menu Button documentation](https://www.w3.org/TR/wai-aria-practices/#menubutton) for more details.
 - See the [WAI-ARIA Combobox documentation](https://www.w3.org/TR/wai-aria-practices/#combobox) for more details.
 - See the [WAI-ARIA Listbox documentation](https://www.w3.org/TR/wai-aria-practices/#Listbox) for more details.
+- When options in a panel are filtered, a screen reader should announce how many options are now available via `aria-live`.

 ## Reference